Mikadore/cpp-papers/partial-classes.md

 ## Notes on variant and value categories
 By getting rid of `std::get`, we force users to use `std::get_if`.
-Since `std::get_if` returns a pointer, once can only access the value of a variant by dereferencing said pointer, obtaining an lvalue, discarding the value category of the held object.
+Since `std::get_if` returns a pointer, one can only access the value of a variant by dereferencing said pointer, obtaining an lvalue, discarding the value category of the held object.
 This is unlikely to have an impact on application code, but might impact highly generic library code.